siemens/gencmpclient/doc/cmpClient-cli.md

 - **-oldcert** _filename_

-    The certificate to be updated (i.e., renewed or re-keyed) in KUR or to be revoked in RR.
+    The certificate to be updated (i.e., renewed or re-keyed) in Key Update Request (KUR) messages or to be revoked in Revocation Request (RR) messages.
-    It must be given for RR, else it defaults to **-cert**.
+    For KUR the certificate to be updated defaults to **-cert**, and the resulting certificate is called _reference certificate_.

-    The reference certificate determined in this way, if any, is also used for deriving default subject DN and Subject Alternative Names and the default issuer entry in the requested certificate template of IR/CR/KUR.
+    The reference certificate, if any, is also used for deriving default subject DN and Subject Alternative Names and the default issuer entry in the requested certificate template of an IR/CR/KUR.
     Its subject is used as sender in CMP message headers if **-cert** is not given.
     Its issuer is used as default recipient in CMP message headers if neither **-recipient**, **-srvcert**, nor **-issuer** is given.